zer0-os/zDC/README.md

 TENDERLY_ACCESS_KEY= # if integrating with Tenderly, provide an access key (optional) TENDERLY_ACCOUNT_ID= # if integrating with Tenderly, provide an account ID (optional) TENDERLY_PROJECT_SLUG= # if integrating with Tenderly, provide a project slug (optional)
+# Token
+Z_TOKEN_NAME=
+Z_TOKEN_SYMBOL=
+TOKEN_ADMIN_ADDRESS=
+TOKEN_MINTER_ADDRESS=
+TOKEN_MINT_BENEFICIARY_ADDRESS= # wallet that will receive tokens after contract deploy INITIAL_ADMIN_DELAY= # a delay before an administrator can perform an important function or make changes to a contract INITIAL_TOKEN_SUPPLY= # the initial number of tokens subject to inflation ANNUAL_INFLATION_RATES= # array of yearly inflation rates in basis points.
+The rates must be provided as a number in the format of whole percentages plus the decimal part without a comma (10% = 1000)
+FINAL_INFLATION_RATE= # the final inflation rate after all the yearly rates have been applied
 ```

 Below is an example of how to fully utilize zDC with all its functionality